kimt0t0/Role-Mates/README.md

 _* BONUS IF TIME *_

 - Bonus: life can be edited by owner player and Game Master on characters' cards.
+Players can add / edit statistics and powers on their characters.
+- Bonus2: sort getAll results alphabetically / by date (and reversed in both cases)